Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Approximating probability measures on path space

 as a counterpart to the expression \eqref{eq:log var explicit}.
 Note that unlike the losses considered so far, the moment losses depend on the additional parameter $y_0 \in \mathbb{R}$, which has implications in numerical implementations.
 Also, these losses do not admit a straightforward interpretation in terms of divergences between path measures.
 As we show in Proposition \ref{prop: equivalence moment log-variance}, algorithms based on $\mathcal{L}_{\mathrm{moment}_v}$ are in fact equivalent to their counterparts based on $\mathcal{L}^{\log}_{\Var_v}$ in the limit of infinite batch size when $y_0$ is chosen optimally or when the forward process is controlled in a certain way.
 We already anticipate that optimising an additional parameter $y_0$ can slow down convergence towards the solution $u^*$ considerably (see Section \ref{sec:numerics}).

 \begin{remark} Reversing the argument, the log-variance loss can be obtained from \eqref{eq:moment} by replacing the second moment by the variance and using the translation invariance \eqref{eq:var loss 0} to remove the dependence on $y_0$.
 The fact that this procedure leads to a viable loss function (i.e. satisfying $\mathcal{L}(u)=0 \iff u=u^*$) can be traced back to the fact that the Hamilton-Jacobi PDE \eqref{eq:HJB 1st} is itself translation invariant (i.e. it remains unchanged under the transformation $V \mapsto V + \mathrm{const}$).
-As the more general PDEs treated in \cite{han2018solving,weinan2017deep} do not possess this property, it is unclear whether variance-based loss functions can be used in this setting. \end{remark}
+Following this argument, the log-variance loss can be applied for solving more general PDEs of the form \eqref{eq:nonlinear PDE} in the case when $h$ depends on $V$ only through $\nabla V$.
+Furthermore, our interpretation in terms of divergences between probability measures on path space remains valid, at least in the case when $\sigma$ is constant (in the following we let $\sigma = I_{d \times d}$ for simplicity)\footnote{For more general diffusion coefficients, we can make similar arguments considering measures on the path space associated to $(W_t)_{t\ge 0}$, however departing slightly from the set-up in this paper.}.
+Indeed, denoting as before the path measure associated to \eqref{eq:generalised forward} by $\mathbb{P}$, defining the target $\mathbb{Q}$ via $\tfrac{\mathrm{d}\mathbb{Q}}{\mathrm{d}\mathbb{P}} \propto e^{-g}$, and introducing the neural network approximation $\widetilde{u} \approx -\sigma^\top\nabla V$, the backward SDE \eqref{eq:generalised backward} induces a $\widetilde{u}$-dependent path measure $\mathbb{P}^{\widetilde{u}}$,